coi-dev/flutter-deltachat-core/README.md

 - Perform all actions mentioned under **Execution of the Flutter app**
 - Within this repository only Flutter / Dart and Java files should get edited.
 C files shouldn't get changed as they are provided by sub repositories or other sources
 - Everything located in the [com.b44t.messenger](https://github.com/open-xchange/flutter-deltachat-core/tree/master/android/src/main/java/com/b44t/messenger) package is mainly provided by the Delta Chat core team.
 This code should not get altered.
-The only exception is *flutter-deltachat-core/android/src/main/java/com/b44t/messenger/ApplicationDcContext.java*
+The only exception is the file [ApplicationDcContext.java](https://github.com/open-xchange/flutter-deltachat-core/blob/master/android/src/main/java/com/b44t/messenger/ApplicationDcContext.java)
 - Implement your changes (if the Java part is changed a rebuild of the Android project could be needed)
 - Add tests and code for the test suite
 - Create a pull request